 Why should you create a cover for me when I can get one done for $20 online, or even do it myself?

 A professionally designed cover can make all the difference in ensuring that your book has a fighting chance in the competitive, saturated market.
 A good cover will help your book appeal to your identified readers and attract attention for the right reasons (its informative and visually intriguing polish).

 There are graphics programs like Photoshop that you can use to make your own cover, but cover design goes far beyond just being able to use the programs.
-Professional designers understand colour schemes, layout and how to align designs to target markets’ tastes and trends.
+Professional designers understand color schemes, layout and how to align designs to target markets’ tastes and trends.

 How much does ebook conversion cost?

 Can’t I just use a free ebook converter?

-You can, but ebooks are highly complex files that require customised programming.
+You can, but ebooks are highly complex files that require customized programming.
 Free converters can also do strange things to formatting and end up making your book unreadable.

 At Now Novel, we provide a comprehensive ebook conversion service which includes the coding, testing and validation of your ebook.
 We also capture and insert your book’s meta-data, which is vital in ensuring that it is indexed correctly in online stores.
 If a book is incorrectly indexed because of poor or incomplete conversion, your potential readers may not be able to find it.

 Once the conversion is complete, we also provide you with a test epub and instructions on how to view it so that you can check the conversion for yourself.
 We can also offer advice on how to upload your book, as well as on pricing strategies.